KeHongYing/OS2020_project1/Readme.md

 # For all test data, output will be save in output/
 sudo python3 run.py <INPUT FILE DIRECTORY>

-# To check each process time for sigle file
+# To check each process time for single file
 dmesg | grep Project1 python3 check_time.py

 # Or